Qatar Qsuites are the world's best business class, and that means finding the award space to book it using miles can be a challenge. Not this time.

 But American Airlines is unique in the fact that they have co-branded credit card relationships with both Citi and Barclays thanks to the merger of American and U.S. Airways years ago.
 For now, American has made the decision to continue the relationship with both banks.
-That means you can also apply for the Citi AAdvantage Platinum Select Card, which is currently offering 50,000 AAdvantage Miles after spending $2,500 within the first three months.
+That means you can also apply for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, which is currently offering 50,000 AAdvantage Miles after spending $2,500 within the first three months.
 The card’s $99 annual fee is also waived in the first year.

-Click Here to apply for the Citi AAdvantage Platinum Select World Elite Mastercard (this is not an affiliate link)
+Click Here to apply for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

 This is significant because you can earn the welcome offer bonus on each card, netting you at least 110,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card) and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
 And that's enough to get you to the Middle East or Maldives with this Qsuites availability.